-One of the things that distinguish our work is that we have a tool-based approach.
+One thing that distinguishes our work is that we have a tool-based approach.
 We deliver to couples new and powerful communication tools that get positive results.
-In this way, we coach partners to communicate more effectively and productively.
+In this way, we educate and coach partners to communicate more effectively and productively.

 Literally, it’s face-to-face, even eye-to-eye.
 Thus, improving communication can only truly happen if partners are facing each other.

 So, the more we can coach from the sidelines, the more time partners can spend directly facing each other, improving their communication, resolving their issues as a team, and reconnecting emotionally.

 Even with our in-person work, we strive to sit on the sidelines coaching the couple, who directly interface with each other, face-to-face.
 Only through this direct contact can deep communication, healing, and connection take place.

 This is one of the key differentiators of our coaching approach.
 It’s the opposite of most typical marriage counseling, where partners spend much of their session time facing and communicating with and through the therapist.

 Using Zoom actually strengthens our ability to coach from the sidelines.
 It promotes this aspect of our approach.
 When we’re on a screen, the couple turns to us less than when we are in the same room with them.

 This means partners are able to stay more engaged with each other.
 They more quickly get comfortable staying face-to-face, eye-to-eye.
 Doing so, they then more rapidly and deeply improve their communication, understanding, and connection.